John Lineker

-John Lineker (born June 12, 1990) is a Brazilian Muay Thai kickboxer and mixed martial artist currently signed to ONE Championship, where he is the former ONE Bantamweight MMA World Champion.
-Lineker formerly competed in the bantamweight and flyweight divisions of the Ultimate Fighting Championship.
-A professional competitor since 2008, he is the former Jungle Fight bantamweight champion.
-Lineker is known for his aggressive fighting style, punching power, and durability.
+John Lineker (born June 12, 1990) is a Brazilian Muay Thai kickboxer and mixed martial artist.
+Lineker formerly competed in the bantamweight and flyweight divisions of the Ultimate Fighting Championship and ONE Championship, where he was the former ONE Bantamweight MMA World Champion.

 Mixed martial arts career

 Early career

 Lineker competed in various promotions in his native Brazil, including Samurai FC, Shooto Americas, and Jungle Fight.
 He is the former Jungle Fight Bantamweight Champion and Nitrix Fights 2011 Bantamweight Grand Prix Champion.

 Lineker made his professional MMA debut in September 2008.
 Originally he fought in the lightweight and featherweight divisions, outside of his natural weight class.
 He competed 11 times in the first 15 months of his career, resulting in a lackluster record of six wins and five losses.

 Beginning in 2010, Lineker moved down in weight classes to the bantamweight and flyweight divisions.
 After that move, he was undefeated in the 13 bouts prior to his UFC debut.